Boleophthalmus boddarti: Anatomy

 B. boddarti has fused pelvic fins, as in its fin rays are interconnected and merged with its skin, which aid in its walking across the mudflats it lives in.
 Its large pelvic ray fin bone structure provides B. boddarti with a sitting pad for stability in semi-terrestrial substrate and cushion for landing after hopping.
 The pelvic fins can also flatten into a slightly concave shape when it makes impact to further cushion its landing.
 Similarly to other mudskippers, B. boddarti has moist skin with capillaries near the surface in dermal bulges that allow it to perform cutaneous respiration, although it has been observed to have less mucus-secreting cells than more terrestrial species of mudskipper such as Periophthalmus variabilis, on account of it living primarily in aquatic areas and thus having greater access to moisture.

 Distribution

 B. boddarti occurs across the Indo-Pacific region, ranging from India in the west to Papua New Guinea in the east, with additional populations found on the coastline of China in the north and Sulaibikhat Bay in the Persian Gulf off the coast of Kuwait.
 Populations in Malaysia and Sumatra are sympatric with the closely related species Boleophthalmus pectinirostris.
 In India, the species is sympatric with the similarly-related Boleophthalmus dussumieri.

 Behaviour

 Territoriality

 Individuals of B. boddarti are noticeably territorial, and will fight with others of their species to defend their burrows at low tide, raising their dorsal fins as a threat display.
-Males will also use their tail to jump into the air with their dorsal fins raised as part of a courting ritual to attract females to their burrows during the breeding season.
+Males will also use their tail to jump into the air with their dorsal fins raised as part of a courtship display to attract females to their burrows during the breeding season.